 Roll out your pizza dough into the appropriate size and rub with olive oil.
 Try to make the dough thin as it will thicken on the grill.

-Place the pizza dough on the grill and let cook for about 3 minutes or until the bottom is a nice crust.
+Place the pizza dough on the grill and let it cook for about 1-2 minutes or until the bottom is a nice crust.

-Turn the pizza over cook for another 1 minute, then remove from heat.
+Turn the pizza over to cook for another 1 or 2 minutes, making sure not to burn it.

-At this point, place the tomato slices on the pizza spacing them out.
+At this point, remove from the heat and place the tomato slices on the pizza spacing them out.
 It does not have to be a solid layer like sauce.
+Add the mozzarella slices.

-Cook the pizza unti the cheese is melted.
+Return pizza to the grill and cook until the cheese is melted.
 You can lower the lid to help melt the cheese faster.
-This should only take a few minutes or less.
+This should only take a minute.